 If you do the MA TESOL program, you will receive less of the “dealing with language problems” education, and will delve deeper into the TESOL topics, beyond surface methods and theories.
 You will receive more extensive teaching training in TESOL, including curriculum development and program management.

 The Certificate will give you the practical skills you need to do well in a classroom teaching English.
 The MA takes you deeper into the theory of teaching language, curriculum development and program management.
 If you just want to be equipped for teaching, the certificate is sufficient.
 If you want to make it more of a career, be able to run an ESL program, or develop your own curriculum, the MA will be good preparation.

 Modular Formatting: In order to meet the needs of our students who are unable to attend a traditional semester format, CSICS offers a number of courses in Modular formatting.
 Typical modular courses meet on select weeknights and Saturdays, and typically last for two to three weeks at a time.
 These courses are staggered so that students can take advantage of more than one modular course in a semester.

 Extension Centers: Designed for students who cannot study full time in the states.
-Classes in the MA in Intercultural Studies and the Doctor of Missiology (D.Miss.) are offered through two extension centers located in Chiang Mai, Thailand, and Kiev, Ukraine.
+Classes in the MA in Intercultural Studies are offered through two extension centers located in Chiang Mai, Thailand, and Saint-Légier-La Chiésaz, Switzerland.
 These centers offer twice-yearly two-week intensive courses.
 In Chiang Mai, the classes are 2 weeks in January and two weeks in August.
-In Kiev, the classes are two weeks in January and two weeks in June.
-In addition to these twice-yearly classes, students will also complete field courses or distance education courses.

 MA TESOL Online: The Department of Applied Linguistics & TESOL offers an MA in TESOL completely online.
 For details visit MA TESOL Online.